 Brands that support Palestine

 It's rare for big brands to actively support Palestine.
 Brands that support Palestine vocally are more likely to be small companies.
-If you want to support businesses that have a strong stance in support of Palestine, you could buy from Zaytoun or Palestine Solidarity Campaign shop.
+If you want to support businesses that have a strong stance in support of Palestine, you could buy from Zaytoun or the Palestine Solidarity Campaign shop, or subscribe to Ethical Consumer to help fund our research.